docker/docs/docker-hub/publish/publisher_faq.md

 ### How can I remove a published product?

-If you would like your submission removed, let us know by contacting us at publisher-support@docker.com.
+If you would like to remove your submission, contact us at [publisher-support@docker.com](mailto:publisher-support@docker.com).

 ### Can publishers publish multi-container apps?